Back to Press Releases

 January events range from Old West gunfights to marathon

-	And if all that doesn’t leave you breathless, you’re ready for the Yuma Marathon & Half-Marathon at Cocopah Casino & Resort Jan.
-28. This race is known for its small-town feel – plus a fast, certified and chip-timed course that perfect for setting personal records – and is sponsored by Caballeros de Yuma, get info at www.yumamarathon.com or 928-343-1715.
+If all that doesn't leave you breathless, you're ready for the Yuma Marathon & Half-Marathon at Cocopah Casino & Resort Jan.
+26. This marathon is known for its friendly, small-town feel and for fast times on a flat, low-altitude course.
+But it's chip-timed and certified, too, so you just may find that the fastest route to qualifying for big-time races like Boston and New York includes a sunny January detour to the border.
+Both races are sponsored by Caballeros de Yuma, get info or register to run at www.yumamarathon.com or 928-343-1715.

 A longtime favorite with sun-seeking snowbirds, Yuma's population nearly doubles in the winter months, thanks to more than 23,000 spots in RV parks and resorts.
 The community also offers nearly 4,000 hotel rooms, conference and meeting facilities, and three casinos.
 For more details about Yuma's year-round attractions, special events - and the rarely "cloudy with a chance of tacos" forecast* - visit www.visityuma.com or call 800-293-0071.

 * Recognized by Guinness World Records as world's sunniest spot, Yuma offered free meals to hotel guests "every day the sun doesn't shine" from Aug.
 1, 2011 until July 31, 2012 as part of Arizona's Centennial celebration.
 Yuma's final score?
 Sunshine 365, Gloom 0.